ColasGael/Color-Pen-Prediction/README.md

 # Color-Pen-Prediction
-by Gael Colas and Sylvestre Prabakaran
+by Gael Colas and Sylvestre Prabakaran, 2nd year students from the French engineering school Centrale-Supélec

- Realisation of an electronic system to reproduce the Color Pen Prediction effect : https://www.youtube.com/watch?v=i2_MQekyIXk
+ Goal : Realisation of an electronic system to reproduce the Color Pen Prediction effect : https://www.youtube.com/watch?v=i2_MQekyIXk

  This is a project we led in our 2nd year in Centrale-Supélec (2017).
  Our supervisors were Hanane Meliani and Laurent Cabaret from the LISA Lab.

- This project invloved :
+ This project involved :
   - Arduino : we used an Arduino board to control a force sensor and make weight measurements ;
   - Android : we coded an Android app that receives the measurements via Bluetooth, and provides a user-friendly display to process them ;
   - PCB : we printed a circuit board to compactely gather our electronic components ;